Churchill and the possibility of extra-terrestrial life.

 The exhibition opened to the public on the eve of the 50th anniversary of Sir Winston Churchill’s death.
 It celebrates a crucial, but often overlooked element of Churchill’s life and legacy – his relationship with science and the incredible breakthroughs that he championed during his time as Prime Minister, during the Second World War and post-war era.

-Rachel Boon looks at the lesser known story of Winston Churchill’s passion for flying, soon to be revealed in a new exhibition, Churchill’s Scientists, which opens on 23 January.
+Rachel Boon looks at the lesser known story of Winston Churchill’s passion for flying.

 Rachel Boon, Content Developer, reveals the radical quest by two nutritionists to create a healthy national diet during the Second World War – one of the stories featured in a new exhibition, Churchill’s Scientists.